ImARailgun/dustloop_scrape/README.md

 Discord_Bot

-2. Discord bot that takes requests, retrieves frame data from .json's, and displays in embedded message
+2. Discord bot that "/dust", retrieves frame data from .json's, and displays in embedded message